NadiaAiraf/acebook-rails-the-spartans/README.md

  - Users can log in
  - Users can also log out
  - Users can make posts
- - Users can stop the violence
  - Users can see the post-time & author
  - Users can update posts
+ - Users can see the time the posts were updated
  - Users can delete posts
  - Users can host their posts to the most and boast
  - Users can change their password
+ - Users can comment on posts
+ - Users can like posts (only once, and not their own post.
+So don't try.)
+ - Users can see who has liked their posts
+ - Users can follow someone and be followed
+ - Users can visit their own profile page and see who they follow
+ - Users have a Personal Feed, showing posts from only those they follow

 Installation Instructions:
   - Clone The Repo
-  - Install Rails you fluffy-pig you
+  - Install Rails, you fluffy-pig you
   - Run Bundle Install for all your Gem needs
   - Run DB:Create
   - Run DB:Migrate